kjgilbert/SpatialSorting_ExpLoad/README.md

 Each individual possesses 2,000 bi-allelic, unconditionally deleterious or beneficial loci, where the proportion deleterious is specified by phi.
 These loci are separate from those impacting dispersal evolution and only impact an individual's fitness.
-Fitness is multiplicative across loci, generations are non-overlapping, and growth is instantaneous in newly-colonized demes.
+Fitness is multiplicative across loci, generations are non-overlapping, and growth is either instantaneous in newly-colonized demes or logistic.
+The current online version uses logistic growth, and to allow instantaneous growth, comment out lines 155 & 454 in deme.cpp, and uncomment lines 153 & 452 for the soft selection model, or lines 344 & 557 and 324 & 555 respectively for the hard selection model.

 The program is executed with an input file specifying the desired parameters.